brandongregory/dndhelp/src/5e-build-guides/barbarian-feats-for-damage.md

 Great Weapon Master is considered the best feat for Barbarians, and for good reason.
 It allows you to reduce your chance to hit for a significant boost in damage.
 With the Barbarian’s reckless attack, this basically negates the attack penalty and greatly increases your damage.
 As an added bonus, if you strike the killing blow on a creature, you can make a bonus action attack with that weapon, giving you even more damage potential.

-The calculations here assume you’ll use the Great Weapon Master attack for every attack, but you actually have a choice as to whether you want to use it each turn, so your actual damage may vary a bit from this.
+The calculations here assume you’ll use the Great Weapon Master attack for every attack, but you have a choice as to whether you want to use it each turn, so your actual damage may vary a bit from this.

 |Level|Hit|Str|Rage|Atk 1|Atk 2|BA Atk|DPR|
 |-----|---|---|----|-----|-----|------|---|